Branding 101 – How to Create a Visual Brand Identity

 Icons should also be consistent with your visual brand identity.
 Furthermore, if you have regular content to post in photos, do you have a template for those photos?
 The same applies to videos.

-As long as you choose a visual brand identity that suits your business, you’ll have no problem applying that style in your marketing materials.
-Just be sure that your visual brand identity is expressed uniformly.
+As long as you choose a visual brand identity that suits your business, you’ll have no problem applying that style to your marketing materials.
+Just be sure that your visual brand identity is expressed uniformly by putting a brand identity guide into place.

 Need more inspiration for your branding efforts?
 Check out how to rebrand your social media profiles and how to express your brand on social media.